lprc/simple-dl/README.md

 It's build using chaquopy: https://chaquo.com/chaquopy/

-If youtube-dl on the master branch is outdated, check out the nightly branch where youtube-dl gets updated automatically daily (apk is not yet generated automatically).
+If youtube-dl on the master branch is outdated, check out the nightly branch where youtube-dl gets updated automatically daily.

 ## Screenshots
 <p float="left">